WaterMemor/Watermemor/README.md

 - 🌱 I learn **PHP & 1C Bitrix** and improve my **designe skills**
 - ⚡ I work for a company called <a href="https://ilsn.ru">Illusion</a>
+- 📜 Last year of university.
+Soon I will feel the freedom

 <h3 align="left">Connect with me:</h3>
 <p align="left">